-Rainwater harvesting has been a very popular way of using the rainwater that would otherwise flow through your rain pipes from the roof and go into the drains.
+Rainwater harvesting has been a very popular way of using the rainwater that would otherwise flow through your drain pipes from the roof and go into the drains.
 To use the rainwater, it is made to flow through the gutter and downspout into a tank in the ground.
 But the tank can only capture 5 to 6% of the water that flows down your roof.
 So why not use it all?

 The living roof is a great way to use rainwater.
 In summer, rooftop gardens can retain up to 80% of rainfall, while in winter it can be up to 40%.
 The garden filters and modifies the temperature of the run-off water.
 It delays the time of run-off and lessens the pressure on the sewer system.
 It can prevent local flooding.

 They Help Control Urban Heat Island (UHI)